 - Data-driven decision making.
 One of the key challenges of big data is knowing how to make decisions based on the available information.
 This sort of strategic responsibility is increasingly falling to finance departments.
-It means team members must be able to react quickly to new insights and use business analytics to assist stakeholders across the organisation understand their findings and make strategic decisions.
+It means team members must be able to react quickly to new insights and use business analytics to assist stakeholders across the organisation to understand their findings and make strategic decisions.

 Sharpening your business analytics skills